Internal links are a crucial part of a successful SEO strategy.

 <A HREF = “http://www.example.com/internalpage“> an article on cat food </A>

-When you create an internal link with anchor text as opposed to with an image or navigational text, however, the value of the internal link goes up.
+When you create an internal link with anchor text, as opposed to with an image or navigational text, however, the value of the internal link goes up.

+Anchor text improves the value of the link by adding keywords and content to the linking process.
 Google isn’t just looking at an A HREF tag.
 They are also looking at the anchor text that is part of that link.

 The days of keyword stuffing anchor texts are long gone.
-But, there is value in having that anchor text.
-Anchor text that flows well with the overall content, versus over-optimized anchor text, is best.
+But, there is value in optimizing your internal anchor text.

 This is the most important point of all.
 Internal linking is an SEO technique, yes.
 But, it’s more than that.

-Ultimately, internal linking is for the value of the user!
+Ultimately, internal linking is useful for users.